Powerlifting Gear for Beginner to Advanced Lifters

 We may refer to it as powerlifting gear for beginners, but I don’t need you hopping up and buying a pair of neoprene knee sleeves when your squats possibly suck.

 The only one's that can stray slightly from this are those in the sub-masters and masters categories (35+) years of age.
 Those starting in these categories may need that extra support until the bones strengthen and muscles get stronger without getting an injury.

 Wrist Wraps for Powerlifting

-Wrist wraps, not to be confused with straps, are a staple for my workouts focusing on pressing movements and sometimes curling as well.
-I’m not saying you should do everything like me and wear them for for only pressing lifts and here’s why.
+Wrist wraps, not to be confused with straps, are a staple for my workouts focusing on heavy pressing movements.
+I rarely wear equipment these days for anything under 80% unless experiencing minor strain (I’m 33 now).
+I’m not saying you should do everything like me and wear them for only pressing lifts and here’s why.

 The primary reason for wrist wraps during resistance training is because they take the pressure off of your wrist joint.
 This happens through resisting wrist flexion (bending) and keeping the joint closed.